-(a) Newcrest has agreed to assign all of its rights, title and interest in and under the Royalty Agreement (including the right to payment of the royalty) and the associated mortgage to Alcrest, as assignee; and

-(b) Alcrest, as assignee, has agreed to assume all of Newcrest's obligations and liabilities under the Royalty Deed and the associated mortgage (whether arising on or after 31 January 2022).
+- (a) Newcrest has agreed to assign all of its rights, title and interest in and under the Royalty Agreement (including the right to payment of the royalty) and the associated mortgage to Alcrest, as assignee; and - (b) Alcrest, as assignee, has agreed to assume all of Newcrest's obligations and liabilities under the Royalty Deed and the associated mortgage (whether arising on or after 31 January 2022). - (c) Subsequent to the New Wudinna Agreement, the Alcrest Royalty Deed will be assigned in full to Lady Alice Mines Pty Ltd.

-7. The Fee Shares
+7. The New Wudinna Agreement and Consideration Shares